Norbert515/flutter_ide/README.md

 ### IDE can have runtime access to the App

-Before taking a look how this could be implemented, let's explore why this could potentially be a huge thing.
+Before taking a look at how this could be implemented, let's explore why this could potentially be a huge thing.

-Runtime access means that the IDE not only has access to the source code, which is then compiled to machine code, but also the complete state/ variables while the app is running.
+Runtime access means that the IDE not only has access to the source code, which is then compiled to machine code but also the complete state/ variables while the app is running.

 ![font_size](https://github.com/Norbert515/flutter_ide/tree/master/assets/text_cut_gif.gif)
 ![font_size](https://github.com/Norbert515/flutter_ide/tree/master/assets/material_color_cut_gif.gif)

 I've explored this idea under the name "Live-Reload".
-Hot-Reload is blazingly fast, but it still needs to compile code and upload the changes.
+Hot-Reload is blazingly fast, but it still needs to compile the code and upload the changes.
 Interactively changing, for example, the font size using a slider is not possible.

 (https://github.com/Norbert515/flutter_experiment_phone_ide)